 Issues like contaminated potable water sources on aboriginal territory and limited physical activity in permanent residences can be traced back to the colonial period and subsequent assimilation tactics that stole indigenous land and compelled indigenous peoples to abandon their traditions and act like the ‘civilized’ Europeans who decided they knew best.

 These settlers and their descendants tend to ignore what has been named the biophylia hypothesis, a concept within ecopsychology which proposes that “human beings have an innate instinct to connect emotionally with nature” according to Simon Brascoupé, an Indigenous knowledge-holder from Kitigan Zibi whose lecture I had the pleasure of attending.
 Nature is a form of therapy and a type of medicine that cannot be purchased at a pharmacy counter or obtained in an office.
 Its benefits are unquestionable and should be supported by whatever means possible.

 Canada’s legal system recognizes the rights of First Nations groups to the land in the Charter of Rights and Freedoms.
-The First Flock, one of the 14 books by Dustin Milligan in the Charter for Children series, focuses on aboriginal heritage and draws parallels between Canada geese and indigenous peoples’ traditional migration habits that were impeded by newcomers—the crows or the Europeans.
+The First Flock, one of the 14 books by Dustin Milligan in the Charter for Children series, focuses on aboriginal heritage and draws parallels between Canada geese and Indigenous people’s traditional migration habits that were impeded by newcomers—the crows or the Europeans.
 The geese have a spiritual relationship with the land that allows them to connect with their ancestors.
-Although much is lost, the indigenous geese, similarly to Canadian aboriginal people, begin to heal and return to their roots after reaching agreements with the settlers.
+Although much is lost, the Indigenous geese, similarly to aboriginal people on Turtle Island, begin to heal and return to their roots after reaching agreements with the settlers.